How to install Fedora on top of ZFS

 That's it!

 And that is it.
 That is really the end.
 You have a system that runs ZFS and boots from it.
 Great job!
+From now on, every time you update the kernel, the system will automatically rebuild the ZFS kernel modules and deploy them to your newer initial RAM disk (or at least that is what ought to happen).

-From now on, every time you update the kernel, the deploy-zfs script will be run right after the new kernel is deployed into place, allowing you to boot updated kernels with ZFS just fine.
-In the future, the ZFS on Linux project will release more enhancements to get your system up and running with the latest version of ZFS without compilation.
+In the future, the ZFS on Linux project will release more enhancements to get your system up and running with the latest version of ZFS without this process.
 For the moment, your system is going to do fine.
-Make sure you update with git pull the spl and zfs source trees from time to time!

 Good luck, and happy hacking!